Claim: Bacteria formed on cut onions and potatoes are responsible for more food poisoning than is spoiled mayonnaise.

 I had the wonderful privilege of touring Mullins Food Products.
-Mullins is HUGE and is owned by 11 brothers and sisters in the Mullins family.
-My friend Jeanne is the CEO.
+Mullins is HUGE and is owned by

 The facility is mammoth.
 We toured about 280,000 square feet!
 Questions about food poisoning came up and I wanted to share what I learned from a chemist.

 The guy who gave us our tour is named Ed.
 He's one of the brothers.
 Ed is a chemistry expert and is involved in developing most of the sauce formula.
 He's even developed sauce formula for McDonald's.